2014 United States House of Representatives elections in North Carolina: District 5

 The 5th district is located in northwestern North Carolina, from the Appalachian Mountains to the Piedmont Triad and includes Watauga, Ashe, Wilkes, Alexander, Iredell, Davie, Yadkin, Surry, Alleghany, Forsyth, Stokes and Reckingham counties.
-The incumbent is Republican Virginia Foxx, who has represented the district since 2005.
-She was re-elected with 58% of the vote in 2012 and the district has a PVI of R+11.
+The incumbent was Republican Virginia Foxx, who had represented the district since 2005.
+She was re-elected with 58% of the vote in 2012, and the district has a PVI of R+11.

-Foxx had considered running for the U.S. Senate but is instead running for re-election.
+Foxx had considered running for the U.S. Senate but instead ran for re-election.